rbisdorff/Digraph3/docSphinx/tutorial.rst

     Minimal vertex coloring of the permutation graph

-The correspondingly colored **matching diagram** of the nine **inversions** -the actual *edges* of the permutation graph-, which are induced by the given permutation [4, 3, 6, 1, 5, 2], may as well be drawn with the graphviz *neato* layout and explicitely positioned horizontal lists of vertices (see :numref:`perm_permutationGraph`).
+The correspondingly colored **matching diagram** of the nine **inversions** -the actual *edges* of the permutation graph-, which are induced by the given permutation [4, 3, 6, 1, 5, 2], may as well be drawn with the graphviz *neato* layout and explicitly positioned horizontal lists of vertices (see :numref:`perm_permutationGraph`).

 .. code-block:: pycon